octet-stream/then-busboy/README.md

 ## Installation

-Use can install `then-busboy` from npm:
+You can install `then-busboy` from npm:

 ```bash
 npm install --save then-busboy